MarkWarneke/Cloud-Automation-101/README.md

 A practice in Infrastructure as Code is to write your definitions in a declarative way versus an imperative way.

-You define the state of the infrastructure you want to have and let the system do the work on getting there In the followig sections I sescribe tools to implement this practice.
+You define the state of the infrastructure you want to have and let the system do the work on getting there.
+In the following sections we will have a look at tools to implement the practice.

 - Version Control [Link](##Version-Control)
 - Software Testing [Link](##Software-Testing)